-If you have concerns about your child's reading level at any time, talk to your child's teacher, school counselor, and doctor.
+If you have concerns about your child's reading level at any time, talk to the teacher, school counselor, and doctor.
 Kids who are not making good reading progress might have a reading disability, such as dyslexia.
-With the right educational help, most kids can become readers, but identifying the problem and addressing it early will bring about the best results.
+With the right educational help, most kids can become readers, but finding and dealing with the problem early will bring the best results.

 What to Read

-As your child becomes a more confident reader, continue to introduce a wide range of books.
+As your child becomes a more confident reader, continue to let them choose from a wide range of books.
 When it comes to reading aloud, look for two types of books — those that could be read alone and those that are above your child's current independent reading level.
-With this mix, your child can re-read some of these books independently, while you'll have to do the reading (or at least help) with the challenging ones that allow your child to enjoy a more sophisticated story and learn new words.
+With this mix, your child can read and re-read some books independently, while you'll read (or at least help with) the more challenging ones, which will help your child learn new words.

-Let your child's interests lead the way when you are choosing books.
+Let your child's interests lead the way when choosing books.
 Sports?
 Music?
 Dinosaurs?
-Look for books on topics you know are of interest and ones that relate to these things.
+Offer books on topics you know are of interest.
 For example, if you know your child is interested in whales, look for books that talk about famous explorers or historical fiction set on whaling boats.
-As your child gets older, you will find that he or she enjoys increasingly complex books that can each about the world and introduce social and ethical issues.
+As your child gets older, they might enjoy increasingly complex books that can teach about the world and introduce social and ethical issues.

-Talk about the books your child is reading independently and for school, and discuss favorite topics and authors.
+Talk with your child about the books they’re reading independently and for school, and discuss favorite topics and authors.
 If the author has written a series of books, encourage your child to read them all.
 Some kids enjoy keeping a checklist of favorite authors' books.

 Other types of books kids might like include: